noahdammann/CS50/README.md

   - Implementing web applications using Django
   - SQLite for database operations
   - Creating an interactive site using JavaScript
-  - Testing CI/CD fundamentals (continuous integration/continuous deployment)
+  - CI/CD fundamentals (continuous integration/continuous deployment)
   - Addressing the scalability and security of websites